viniciusgerevini/shromp/docs/en/index.md

 ![Aseprite Wizard Logo](../assets/images/icon.png?center)

-Godot plugin to help import Aseprite animations to AnimationPlayers, AnimatedSprites 2D/3D and SpriteFrames.
+Aseprite Wizard is a plugin for Godot to help you import Aseprite animations to AnimationPlayers, AnimatedSprites 2D/3D and SpriteFrames.

-These are the docs for the latest version for Godot 4.
+These are the docs for Godot 4.
 For Godot 3, check the README on [godot_3](https://github.com/viniciusgerevini/godot-aseprite-wizard/tree/godot_3) branch.

 ![comparison](../assets/images/comparison.png?center)

-// TODO add links (repo) (discussions) (issues)

 ## Contact
-Thanks for the constant feedback and suggestions.
-If you are facing problems with the plugin or have suggestions/questions, please open an issue in this repo.

-If you like game dev related content and want to support me, consider subscribing to my [Youtube channel](http://youtube.com/c/ThisIsVini).
+🐛 For suggestions, reporting issues and bugs, please open an [issue on Github](https://github.com/viniciusgerevini/godot-aseprite-wizard/issues).

+👋 If you have questions or need a helping hand, feel free to [start a discussion here](https://github.com/viniciusgerevini/godot-aseprite-wizard/discussions).

+♥️  This plugin wouldn't be what it is without the help from the community.
+Thanks for all the feedback and contributions.

+📢 Wan't to chat?
+You can find me in a few places.
 Check my [website](https://thisisvini.com) for more contact options.